openshift/enhancements/enhancements/arbiter-clusters.md

 #### Installer API Change

-The `installConfig` will include a `installConfig.arbiterNode` object for a `MachinePool` to configure arbiter infra structure.
+The `installConfig` will include a `installConfig.arbiter` object for a `MachinePool` to configure arbiter infra structure.

 #### OCP Config API Change

-The Infrastructure config fields for `ControlPlaneTopology` and `InfrastructureTopology` will support the new value of `HighlyAvailableArbiter`
+The Infrastructure config fields for `ControlPlaneTopology` will support the new value of `HighlyAvailableArbiter`

+`InfrastructureTopology` will be left as `HighlyAvailable` in this situation since the existing rule is we only highlight when we are dealing with `SingleReplica` workers.
+In this instance, at minimum 2 masters will be able to schedule worker workloads, thus follow the same pattern as a 3 Node cluster.
+This makes the most sense for now since having `InfrastructureTopology` denote a halfway point between single and three might be a moot distinction for workers.
+However, we might need to revisit this as a product team might assume a `InfrastructureTopology: HighlyAvailable` == `3 Workers`.

 ### Topology Considerations